-

 The most important elements of the current legislative proposal are:

 - Change to the scope of CSRD to require companies with 1000 employees (increased from 250 employees) and either 50 million in turnover or 25 million in balance sheet total.
+This may lead to a reduction of approximately 80% in the number of companies in Europe that are obliged to comply with these directives.

-- For smaller organisations the proposal includes the option of voluntary reporting.
+- For smaller organisations, the proposal includes the option of voluntary reporting.
 The Voluntary Standards for SME’s (VSME) could be used for that.

 - Postponement of the CSRD reporting obligation for two years for Wave 2 (currently 2026 reporters) and Wave 3 (currently 2027 reporters) entities.